-In 5th week enrollment period In the 9th week of enrollment period
+In 5th week enrollment period In the 9^{th} week of enrollment period

-- If a student is sick, s/he must contact the DSO immediately to arrange to provide appropriate medical documentation from a licensed medical physician, doctor of osteopathy, or licensed clinical psychologist in order to be considered.
-To reduce confusion, it is suggested that before seeing a doctor student check with the DSO to ensure the proper procedures are followed and correct signatures are provided. - Students with F-1 visas who fall below 80.0% attendance at the time of their official attendance review may be immediately terminated by the DSO. - After completing 27 weeks of studies, students can have up to 14 weeks of annual vacation time.
-Out of the 14 weeks, students do not pay for 4 of those weeks.
-In order to take up to an additional 10 weeks of annual vacation, students must pay a non-refundable deposit fee in order to guarantee their place in the classroom upon return.
-This is due to our open enrollment policy of accepting new students into class on a weekly basis and limited classroom space. - If students are away from the school more than eight consecutive class days, their I-20 will be terminated due to unauthorized withdrawal. - If students plan to transfer to another school, they must provide the DSO with a transfer form and an acceptance letter from the new school.
+- If a student is sick, s/he must contact the DSO immediately and provide the appropriate medical documentation from a licensed medical physician, doctor of osteopathy, licensed clinical psychologist or dental professionals.
+To reduce confusion, it is suggested that before seeing a doctor students check with the DSO to ensure the proper procedures are followed and correct signatures are provided. - Students with F-1 visas who fall below 80.0% attendance at the time of their official attendance review may be immediately terminated by the DSO. - Students can take 4 weeks break after they complete 18 weeks of studies (one session) and take the final exam of their current level. - If students plan to transfer to another school, they must provide the DSO with a transfer form and an acceptance letter from the new school.
 When students complete their studies at IAE, they have 15 days from the date of completion to leave the U.S. - Students must notify the DSO when they plan to travel outside the United States or take a break.
-Students who do not attend class for more than eight consecutive class days without DSO approval can be terminated. - If a student starts his/her vacation time within a course of study, he/she may have to repeat the level upon return to ensure academic progress.
-If s/he is gone for more than four weeks for vacation, leave of absence, or excused medical leave, s/he will restart the level upon return. - DSOs at all times must adhere to SEVP policies and regulations. - Late Arrival Policy
+Students who do not attend class for more than eight consecutive class days without DSO approval can be terminated. - DSOs must adhere to SEVP policies and regulations at all times - Late Arrival Policy

-The official class start time is 9:00AM.
-If you enter the classroom after 9:00AM you are late.
-You may come in to the classroom until 9:15AM; however, if you are late to class three times, you will be marked absent in one of the classes.
-If you arrive to class at 9:16AM you will not be allowed to enter the class until the first break.
+The official class start time is 8:00AM.
+If you enter the classroom after 8:00AM you are late.
+You may come in to the classroom until 8:15 AM, however, if you are late to class three times, you will be marked absent in one of the classes.
+If you arrive to class at 8:16 AM or later, you will not be allowed to enter the class until the first break and you will be marked absent.